 How much detergent should you use?

 One of the most common misconceptions out there is that you need to use a ton of laundry detergent to get your clothes clean.
-This just isn’t true and in fact, could cause problems for your clothes.
+This just isn’t true and in fact, could cause problems with your clothes.
 Many mainstream detergents are loaded with harmful chemicals that can damage your clothing when applied in high doses.
 Using too much generic detergent could cause soap to stick to your clothing and also have them not rinse out properly.
 This can also cause a lot of residual buildup in your washer.
 It is best to use a high-quality biodegradable enzymatic detergent.

 So what’s the best way to get your clothes clean?
 First off, washing your clothes often is a great way to prevent dirt particles from building up in the fabrics.
 Any clothes that get exposed to high levels of dirt should be washed immediately.
 Remove new stains immediately, preferably before you place the garments in a washing machine.
 Make sure you know how to separate clothes for washing so as to avoid fading and discoloration.